cloudmesh/classes/docs/source/i524/2017/technologies.rst

      as an analytics layer :cite:`www-linkedinquora`.
 LinkedIn
      partitioned the user’s data into separate DB’s stored it in XML format.
-Voldemort is a key lookup system used to store the analytically-derived data for the products like “People You May Know”.
+Voldemort is a key lookup system used to store the analytically-derived data for the products like "People You May Know".
 Voldemort stores the data in key-value form :cite:`www-linkedinquora`.
 LinkedIn has exposed REST
      API to get the user data :cite:`www-linkedindevelopers`.